 Nissan-Infiniti LT, the titling trust, is a Delaware statutory trust and is governed by an amended and restated trust and servicing agreement, dated as of August 26, 1998 (the "Titling Trust Agreement"), among the UTI Beneficiary, NMAC, as servicer (the "servicer"), NILT, Inc., as trustee (the "titling trustee"), Wilmington Trust Company, as Delaware trustee (the "Delaware trustee"), and U.S. Bank National Association ("U.S. Bank"), as trust agent (in that capacity, the "trust agent").
+NMAC is currently contemplating a conversion of the titling trust from a Delaware series statutory trust to a Delaware series limited liability company.
 To provide for the servicing of the assets of the titling trust, the titling trust, the servicer and the UTI Beneficiary have entered into a Servicing Agreement (the "Basic Servicing Agreement"), dated as of March 1, 1999.
 The primary business purpose of the titling trust is to take assignments of, and serve as record holder of title to, leases and leased vehicles, in order to facilitate the securitization of the leases and leased vehicles in connection with the issuance of asset backed securities.